tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">establishmentMeans</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/iri/establishmentMeans">http://rs.tdwg.org/dwc/iri/establishmentMeans</a></td></tr>
     <tr><td>Definition</td><td>Statement about whether a dwc:Organism has been introduced to a given place and time through the direct or indirect activity of modern humans.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is to use IRIs from the controlled vocabulary designated for use with this term, listed at <a href="http://rs.tdwg.org/dwc/doc/em/">http://rs.tdwg.org/dwc/doc/em/</a>.
 For details, refer to <a href="https://doi.org/10.3897/biss.3.38084">https://doi.org/10.3897/biss.3.38084</a> .
-Terms in the dwciri namespace are intended to be used in RDF with non-literal objects.</td></tr>
+Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td></tr>
     <tr><td>Examples</td><td><ul class="list-group list-group-flush"><li class="list-group-item"><code><a href="http://rs.tdwg.org/dwcem/values/e001">http://rs.tdwg.org/dwcem/values/e001</a></code></li><li class="list-group-item"><code><a href="http://rs.tdwg.org/dwcem/values/e005">http://rs.tdwg.org/dwcem/values/e005</a></code></li></ul></td></tr>
   </tbody>
 </table>